alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 ### Step 5: Confirm Transaction on Your Wallet

-Your Stacks wallet will request your password and ask you to confirm the transaction.
+Your Stacks wallet will ask you to confirm the transaction.
 After that, wait for your transaction to be confirmed on the network.

 <figure><img src="../../.gitbook/assets/farming/stake-tokens-function-args.png" alt="" width="375"><figcaption><p>Wallet pop-up with function arguments and confirmation button.</p></figcaption></figure>